-This is the eighth Operation Phase Monthly Environmental Monitoring and Audit (EM&A) Report prepared by Black & Veatch for the Project 'Proposed Extension of Public Golf Course at Kau Sai Chau Island, Sai Kung'.
-This report presents the results of the EM&A works conducted in the month of November 2008 (25th October to 24th November 2008).
+This is the eleventh Operation Phase Monthly Environmental Monitoring and Audit (EM&A) Report prepared by Black & Veatch for the Project 'Proposed Extension of Public Golf Course at Kau Sai Chau Island, Sai Kung''.
+This report presents the results of the EM&A works conducted in the month of January 2009 (25th December 2008 to 24th January 2008).